top of page

 Product management product canvas

-The success memo.
-In an ideal world, we’d know all the good and bad things employees do throughout the year, but I never could.
+In an ideal world, we’d know all the good and bad things employees do throughout the year, but I could never remember a year's worth of information on each employee.
 Ask for a “success” memo.
-Get your product managers to write a list of accomplishments: the projects they worked on, their product deliverables, and the goals they achieved.
+Get each team member to write a list of accomplishments: the projects they worked on, their product deliverables, and the goals they achieved.
 You’ll likely be surprised at some of the things they tell you about—things you’ve long ago forgotten.
 As managers, we tend to have short-term memory; we can probably only remember the last thing an employee did or perhaps the last lousy thing the employee did.
 We surely don’t remember some of their successes from months ago.

-Growth goals.
 In your face-to-face discussion, discuss their career plans and help identify specific activities to help them achieve their goals.
 One product manager wants a closer relationship with salespeople, so discuss good and bad approaches for working with the sales team.
-Another wants to increase her technical chops, so sign her up for an online course.
+Another wants to increase her technical chops, so encourage her to attend an online course.

 As a manager, you owe it to your employees to give them career counseling.
 But don’t do all the data gathering yourself.
 Use existing information and get your employees to pull the raw data together.
 Then use your management skills and career experience to analyze the data so you can provide specific recommendations.
 Your team will appreciate that you cared enough to prepare a meaningful assessment.